ucsd-progsys/liquidhaskell/README.md

 # GHC Plugin Development FAQs

-## Is it possible that the behaviour of the old executable and the new / the plugin differ?

-It might happen, yes, but the surface area is fairly small.
-Both modules work by producing a [TargetSrc][] that is passed to the internal LH API, which is shared by _both_ modules.
-Therefore, any difference in behaviour has to be researched in the code path that produces such [TargetSrc][].
-For the [GHC.Plugin][] this happens in the `makeTargetSrc`, whereas for the [GHC.Interface][] this happens inside the [makeGhcSrc][] function.

 ## Why is the GHC.Interface using slightly different types than the GHC.Plugin module?

 Mostly for backward-compatibility and for historical reasons.
 Types like [BareSpec][] used to be type alias